mru00/crane_gps_watch/README.md

 TODO:
 -----

-* Auto-scan for serial port (WIP)
+* Auto-scan for serial port (in testing)
 * find proper name for the project
 * get more details about the watch itself (manufacturer, architecture), firmware upgrade server...
+(WIP)
-* clear watch memory (need help for that, please submit windows/original software serial sniff logs)
+* clear watch memory (need help for that, please submit windows/original software serial sniff logs) (in testing)
 * Implement filters (e.g. correct altitude data from online sources)
+* http://www.movable-type.co.uk/scripts/latlong.html for distances in tcx files. would be required for turtle sports